ibm-cloud-docs/cloud-databases/terra-postgres-tutorial.md

 3. In your project directory, create a variable definition file that is named `terraform.tfvars` and specify the {{site.data.keyword.cloud_notm}} API key that you retrieved.
 In addition, you specify the region where you want your {{site.data.keyword.cloud_notm}} resources to be created.
 If no region is specified, the {{site.data.keyword.cloud}} Provider plug-in automatically creates your resources in the us-south region.
 Variables that are defined in the `terraform.tfvars` file are automatically loaded by Terraform when the {{site.data.keyword.cloud_notm}} Provider plug-in is initialized and you can reference them in every Terraform configuration file that you use.

 Because the variable defintions file contains confidential information, do not push this file to a version control system.
-This file is meant to be on your local system only.
+This file is meant to be on your local system only.{: .important}

-   {: .important}

    **Example of `terraform.tfvars` file**